Autumn 2 2022

-This week the children have all settled back into their routines well and they are have been ready to take on our new challenges.
+The children have all settled back into their routines well and they are have been ready to take on our new challenges.
 This week, we have been exploring different feelings, and how other people might be feeling.
-We have had a focus on how it might feel to be worried, linking back to when the children started Reception and we read the story Splat the Cat.
+We have had a focus on how it might feel to be worried, linking back to when the children started Reception.

 Here are some of the feelings that the children shared about how they felt returning to school- Happy, sad (as they had enjoyed doing lots of nice things in the holiday), worried, scared, nervous, excited, and confident.
 We were really impressed with some of the vocabulary the children came up with, and we will build on this vocabulary throughout the half term.

 The children have also been learning all about Good Touch and Bad Touch.
 We discussed about touching others and when others may have to touch us.
 We thought about when this touch is good and when this touch is bad.
 The children then thought about who they can tell if somebody touches them in a way they don’t like.
 The children then went onto create posters to show some of the things they had learnt about Good Touch and Bad Touch.

 This week has been anti-bullying week.
 The week began with odd socks day where we discussed our differences and how we should treat everybody fairly no matter if they are different to us.
 In FS2, our Protected Characteristic focus was Age.
 We discussed how even though age may allow people to do certain things differently, we should never discriminate against people based on their age.